porsche-design-system/porsche-design-system/packages/components-js/src/components/navigation/link-pure/link-pure.code.md

 ## Link used with an anchor tag as a slot

-The link-pure component can also be used with an explicit anchor tag, in case you have to provide the link via a framework specific router.
+The **link-pure** component can also be used with an explicit anchor tag, in case you have to provide the link via a framework specific router.

 <Playground :themeable="true" :childElementLayout="{spacing: 'inline'}">
   <template v-slot={theme}>
-    <p-link-pure :theme="theme" hide-label="{ base: true, l: false }"><a href="https://www.porsche.com">Some label</a></p-link-pure>
+    <p-link-pure :theme="theme"><a href="https://www.porsche.com">Some label</a></p-link-pure>
   </template>
 </Playground>